chaosmonster/todo-list-tutorial/service.md

 import { TodoListService } from '../todo-list.service';
 ````

-And just use it in ListManagerComponent class: Remove the todoList array but keep the todoList member and change the constructor to be:
+And just use it in ListManagerComponent class: Remove the todoList array but keep the todoList property and change the constructor to be:
 ```javascript
 constructor(private todoListService:TodoListService) { }
 ```